openjournals/buffy/docs/responders/ropensci/finalize_transfer.md

 ROpenSci :: Finalize transfer
 =============================

-This responder is used to assing a recent approved and transfered package to a rOpenSci team.
+This responder is used to assign a recently approved and transferred package to an rOpenSci team.
 It needs owner rights to work.
 It performs a series of tasks:

 - Checks for the presence of the package-name repo in the rOpenSci GitHub organization